 Step 2 Reflection S Discussed with:

 Name:

 Class:

-Date: · []
+Date:

 What happened?
 Why did it happen?

 How does it affect you?
 How does it affect others?

 What can you do to fix it?
-Which Coldan Bula did you hmah?
 Which Golden Rule did you break?

 Appendix 5 - Step 2 Parent Letter